EdenWise/hjcrc/hjcrc.md

 ## The Politics of the Right and How It Has Influenced Me

-* Curse God—added/or-tried-to-add by Harry Reid with Jesus saying "Why hast though forsaken me?", also was encouraged to do to Job (by wife) (something like, "Job why do you not curse God?") \
+* Curse God—added/or-tried-to-add by Harry Reid with Jesus saying "Why hast though forsaken me?".
+(Sidenote: also was encouraged to do to Job (by wife) (something like, "Job why do you not curse God?")). \
-* Grand master, "By doing all these wrong things to you, I can teach you the right direction." \
+* Grand Master, "By doing all these wrong things to you, I can teach you the right direction." \
-* Grand Master, "Hardly matters how you get here. \[Just be sure that you do\]." \
+* Grand Master, "Hardly matters how you get here.
+[Just be sure that you do]." \
 * Deaths: Jose in SLC---homeless guy who got hurt by the nervous system attacks meant for me \
 * Kid in Jackson---15 year old kid made to crash his motorcycle into farm equipment \
 * Grandfather---was given heart attack \